nayyarv/deprecated-blog/content/abtesting.md

 Subtitle: Resources and Skepticism
 Date: 2018-10-22 10:20
 Category: advice
-Tags: skeptical, ds, advice, ab, bandit
+Tags: critique, ds, advice, ab, bandit
 Authors: Varun Nayyar

 This is a short article, primarily full of resources.
 I assume some basic knowledge of A/B testing